 The highly-scalable and multi-tenant analytics platform has been setup on a data lake with the capacity to process huge volumes of data.

-The discovery platform includes analytics tools such as Tableau, Spark, R and Mahout which provide data scientists the tools needed to create analytic models, build reporting dashboards and extract insights from the data.
-The Hadoop Data Lake can be deployed on public and private clouds, and on infrastructure running on premise.
+The discovery platform includes analytics tools such as Tableau, Alteryx, Snowflake, R and Python which provide data scientists the tools needed to create analytic models, build reporting dashboards and extract insights from the data.

 The analytics platform will be capable of ingesting public and non-public information, including Unclassified Information and In-Confidence Information.